cartertemm/dictionary-api/README.md

 ## Features

 - Clean, minimalist interface
+- Interact with it from the command line, website, REST API, or python module
-- Light-weight accessibility first design with i.e. screen reader announcements
+- Lightweight, accessibility-first design with screen reader announcements
 - Comprehensive word lookups with commonly desired information
 - Results neatly organized by part of speech
 - Interactive related words - just click to explore further